crp2a/gamma/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+This is a resubmission for a new release

+* We fixed two invalid URIs in the documentation.
+* There is no reference to add in the Description field about the method: we are in the process of submitting a paper.